AliSoftware/OHHTTPStubs/README.md

 _[Nullability annotations](https://developer.apple.com/swift/blog/?id=25) have also been added to the ObjC API to allow a cleaner API when used from Swift even if you don't use the dedicated Swift API wrapper provided by `OHHTTPStubsSwift.swift`._

 > Note: When building with Swift 2.2, you will have some `extraneous '_' in parameter` warnings.
-Those are normal: it's because the code is already ready for the transition to Swift 3 — which requires those `_` in paramters while Swift 2.2 didn't.
+Those are normal: it's because the code is already ready for the transition to Swift 3 — which requires those `_` in parameters while Swift 2.2 didn't.
 > You can safely ignore those warnings in Swift 2.2.
 See [SE-0046](https://github.com/apple/swift-evolution/blob/master/proposals/0046-first-label.md) for more info.

 # Installing in your projects